 Possibly, it comes down to fight or flight.
-Natural born sales people, when faced with a potential competitor, do whatever they can to win (fight).
+When faced with a potential competitor, natural-born salespeople do whatever they can to win (fight).
 Natural service people tend to back away (flight).
 I turn tail and run like a small rodent from an angry badger (super-flight).

 If you ask me why it's so scary, I can't really tell you.
-Of course there is fear of rejection, fear of hostility, fear of disappointing my manager and losing my job!
+Of course, there is the fear of rejection, fear of hostility, fear of disappointing my manager, and losing my job!
 Well, ok.
 That's plenty.
-The thing is, I know intellectually I am in no actual danger, but that doesn't stop me from having the kind of visceral, physical reaction one would expect to see in someone facing (possibly for the first time) a battle against a hoard of the walking undead.
+The thing is, I know intellectually I am in no actual danger, but that doesn't stop me from having the kind of visceral, physical reaction one would expect to see in someone facing (possibly for the first time) a battle against a horde of the walking undead.

-The plus side is, the very things that make service people terrified of sales, make them great at service.
-They need to be helpful; work well with other people; put customers' needs first; listen patiently; take feedback to heart; and do what is necessary to exceed expectations.
+The plus side is the very thing that makes service people terrified of sales makes them great at service.
+They need to be helpful, work well with other people, put customers' needs first, listen patiently, take feedback to heart, and do what is necessary to exceed expectations.
 These people can make your customers happy you hired them.